 WWC PGA Senior Pro-Am:

 Linden plays host to a Senior Pro-Am every year.
 Senior club professionals from around the area bring senior amateur players from their clubs, and we pair a senior player from Linden with each team to round out the foursome.
 The Senior Pro-Am is both fun and competitive, and we get a chance to show off our golf course for a day.
 Men and Women are invited to play – you must be 50 years of age at the time of the event and have a valid handicap.
+Sign up early because this one fills quickly!

 The Linden Club Championships are held in August to determine who holds bragging rights as a Linden Club Champion.
 Two days of competition separate the contenders from the pretenders!
 There are Men’s, Women’s, Senior, and Junior divisions along with handicap flights.
 Gross and Net prizes awarded, plus crystal trophies for the Champions.